ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

 ## Introduction

-* File permissions in Linux are important for keeping files safe.
-They control who can do what with files and folders.
+* In Linux, file permissions are crucial to the security of files.
+They manage the rights of users to access files and folders.

-* If you're a Linux user or an administrator, knowing how to handle these permissions is really useful.
+* It's quite helpful to know how to manage these permissions if you're an administrator or Linux user.

-* Basically, file permissions decide who can do specific things with a file or folder, like reading, writing, or running it.
+* In essence, file permissions control who has the ability to read, write, and execute a file or folder.

     * **Owner :** This is the person who owns the file or folder.